SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/feather-river-redd-survey-qc-checklist-2009.md

 types_description <- c(
   "area - polygon mapped with Trimble GPS unit", "point - points mapped with Trimble GPS unit"
-  # "questionable redds - polygon mapped with Trimble GPS unitwhere the substrate was disturbed but did not have the proper characteristics to be called a redd - it was no longer recrded after 2011"
+  # "questionable redds - polygon mapped with Trimble GPS unit where the substrate was disturbed but did not have the proper characteristics to be called a redd - it was no longer recorded after 2011"
 )

 write_rds(types_description, paste0(getwd(),"/adult-holding-redd-and-carcass-surveys/feather-river/data/types_description.rds"))